 This is a natural process that happens once in a while, so there is nothing to worry about.
 To keep the branches clean, you need to cut all the shoots that are growing down from the undersides of the branches.

 Juniper Bonsai Hardiness

-The Juniper Bonsai tree likes cold temperatures but need to be protected in the winter from sever freezing.
+The Juniper Bonsai tree likes cold temperatures but needs to be protected in the winter from severe freezing.
 It does well in the temperatures from 20F – 90F.
 The ideal location is USDA Zone 4.